Malta: Phoenicians, Carthaginians, and Romans

-During the First Punic War, the island was conquered after harsh fighting by Marcus Atilius Regulus.
-After the failure of his expedition, the island fell back in the hands of Carthage, only to be conquered again during the Second Punic War in 218 BC by the Roman consul Tiberius Sempronius Longus.
-Malta became a Foederata Civitas, a designation that meant it was exempt from paying tribute or the rule of Roman law, and fell within the jurisdiction of the province of Sicily.
-Its capital at Mdina was renamed Melita after the Greek and Roman name for the island.
-Punic influence, however, remained vibrant on the islands with Cippi of Melqart, pivotal in deciphering the Punic language, dedicated in the second century BC.
-Local Roman coinage, which ceased in the first century BC, indicates the slow pace of the island's Romanisation: the last locally minted coins still bear inscriptions in Ancient Greek and Punic motifs, showing the resistance of the Greek and Punic cultures.
+During the First Punic War, the island was conquered by Roman general Marcus Atilius Regulus.
+After the failure of his expedition, the island returned to Carthaginian control, only to be conquered again during the Second Punic War in 218 BC by Tiberius Sempronius Longus, a Roman consul.
+Malta became a Foederata Civitas, meaning it was exempted from tribute, and fell within the jurisdiction of the Roman province of Sicily.
+Its capital was renamed Melita after the Greek and Roman name for the island.
+Punic influence, however, remained on the islands.
+Local Roman coinage, which ceased in the first century BC, indicates the slow pace of the island's Romanisation: the last locally minted coins bear inscriptions in Ancient Greek and Punic motifs, showing Maltese resistance of the Greek and Roman cultures.
+The Roman period also introduced highly decorative mosaic floors.

-In the second century, Emperor Hadrian upgraded the status of Malta to a municipium or free town: the island's local affairs were administered by four duumvirs and a municipal senate, while a Roman procurator living in Mdina represented the proconsul of Sicily.
-In AD 58, Paul the Apostle and Luke the Evangelist were shipwrecked on the islands.
-Paul remained for three months, preaching the Christian faith.
-The island is mentioned at the Acts of the Apostles as Melitene (Μελιτήνη).

-In 395, when the Roman Empire was divided for the last time at the death of Theodosius I, Malta, following Sicily, fell under the control of the Western Roman Empire.
-During the Migration Period as the Western Roman Empire declined, Malta was conquered or occupied a number of times.
-From 454 to 464 the islands were subdued by the Vandals, and after 464 by the Ostrogoths.
-In 533, Belisarius, on his way to conquer the Vandal Kingdom in North Africa, reunited the islands under Imperial (Eastern) rule.
-Little is known about the Byzantine rule in Malta: the island depended on the theme of Sicily and had Greek governors and a small Greek garrison.
-While the bulk of population continued to be constituted by the old, Latinized dwellers, during this period its religious allegiance oscillated between the Pope and the Patriarch of Constantinople.
+In 395, when the Roman Empire was divided for the last time at the death of Theodosius I, Malta and Sicily fell under the control of the Western Roman Empire.
+As the Western Roman Empire declined during the Migration Period, Malta was conquered or occupied a number of times.
+In 454, the islands were subdued by the Vandals and the Ostrogoths, Germanic tribes, in 464.
+In 533, Belisarius, an Byzantine general, and his army went to conquer the Vandal Kingdom in North Africa, and reunited the islands under Byzantine rule.
+Little is known about Byzantine Malta: the island depended on the theme of Sicily and had Greek governors and a small Greek garrison.
+While the bulk of population continued consist of the old Latinized dwellers, Malta's religious allegiance oscillated between the Pope and the Patriarch of Constantinople.
 The Byzantine rule introduced Greek families to the Maltese collective.
 Malta remained under the Byzantine Empire until 870, when it was conquered by the Arabs.